Amanda Sefton: Other versions

-In the "Days of Future Past" timeline, Amanda and Nightcrawler have a daughter Blue who inherited her father's appearance and similar teleporting powers.
-Amanda and Nightcrawler, along with that timeline's version of Illyana Rasputin, were gunned down by a government strikeforce deployed to destroy the Xavier Institute after Senator Robert Kelly was assassinated.
+An alternate version of Amanda Sefton appears in the Days of Future Past timeline.
+Amanda and Nightcrawler have a daughter Blue who inherited her father's appearance and similar teleporting powers.
+Amanda and Nightcrawler, along with that timeline's version of Illyana Rasputin, were gunned down by a government strike force deployed to destroy the Xavier Institute after Senator Robert Kelly was assassinated.